SouravPaulSumit/Team_anomaly/mySEProject/AnomalyDetectionSample/README.md

 2. Graph for numerical sequence data (with few elements removed in the front) from testing folder (with anomalies) can be found [here](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/output/testing_data_for_supervised_learn_plot.jpg).
 3. Graph of combined numerical sequence data from training folder (without anomalies) and predicting folder (with anomalies) can be found [here](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/output/combined_data_for_unsup_learn_data_plot.jpg).

 Data used in points 1 and 2 will be used for our supervised approach.
-Data from 1 and 3 will be used in our unsupervised approach.
+Data from 3 will be used in our unsupervised approach.

 ### Encoding: